 Not all who call Jesus, “Lord,” will enter God’s eternal kingdom.
 Not all who claim to be followers of Jesus Christ truly are Christian.

-We can think of groups who take the name of Jesus on their lips and claim to hold to His doctrine but who do not believe in Him as their Savior and Redeemer.
+We can think of groups that take the name of Jesus on their lips and claim to hold to His doctrine but who do not believe in Him as their Savior and Redeemer.
 It is not enough to look to Jesus as an example, as a son of God, or only as a lord and master.

 But Jesus spoke these words that we, too, might examine ourselves and be certain we are holding fast to Him in faith and trusting in His innocent sufferings and death for our salvation.